Leaf-Agriculture/docs/docs/operations_sample_output.md

   </TabItem>
   <TabItem value="harvested">

-This is an example of a summary for a "harvested" operation
+This is an example of a summary for a `harvested` operation

   ```json
 {